TheMegaBlaziken/level_0_rag/README.md

 # Research SciFy RAG Pipeline

-A Retrieval-Augmented Generation (RAG) pipeline for ingesting arXiv papers into a Weaviate vector database and powering an OpenAI-backed chat interface.
+A Retrieval‑Augmented Generation (RAG) pipeline that:

+1. **Downloads** arXiv PDFs by ID or search query.
+2. **Converts** PDFs to Markdown with extracted figures and AI‑generated captions.
+3. **Ingests** Markdown text chunks and image embeddings into a Weaviate vector database.
+4. **Provides** an interactive RAG chatbot for querying the indexed content.
+5. **Resets** your Weaviate data with a one‑click utility.

 ---